-Lori Vallow trial hears Chad Daybell’s 911 call about wife Tammy’s death – live
+Lori Vallow trial hears Tammy was shot at by masked man days before murder – live

 Graphic details released pertaining to JJ Vallow’s and Tylee Ryan’s deaths

-Week four of the trial of “doomsday cult mom” Lori Vallow has concluded in Ada County Courthouse in Boise, Idaho, where the mother-of-three is accused of killing her two youngest children and her new husband Chad Daybell’s first wife.
+Week five of “doomsday cult mom” Lori Vallow’s trial is underway in Ada County Courthouse in Boise, Idaho, where the mother-of-three is accused of killing her two youngest children and her new husband Chad Daybell’s first wife.

 The 49-year-old is charged with first-degree murder, conspiracy, and grand theft over the deaths of her daughter Tylee Ryan, 16, son Joshua “JJ” Vallow, 7, and Mr Daybell’s wife Tammy, 49.